SindieCastro/Stock-analysis/README.md

 The workbook begins with a view of two buttons; one to run the analysis and the other to clear the sheet. *(See Figure 1: Buttons)*.

-**Figure 1: Buttons**
+**Figure 1.
+Buttons**

 ![VBA_Challenge_buttons](https://user-images.githubusercontent.com/78306719/109703053-a591c900-7b5a-11eb-8bf0-60f4a5dc3197.PNG)

-Once the Run Analysis button is clicked, a window pops up asking “What year would you like to run the analysis on? *(See Figure 2: Question Pop-up)*.
+Once the *Run Analysis* button is clicked, a window pops up asking “What year would you like to run the analysis on? *(See Figure 2: Question Pop-up)*.

-**Figure 2: Question Pop-up**
+**Figure 2.
+Question Pop-up**

 ![VBA_Challenge_question](https://user-images.githubusercontent.com/78306719/109703246-da9e1b80-7b5a-11eb-9ece-0d0cea1b9b82.PNG)

-After the year is typed, a table pops-up stating the amount of time it takes to run the code. *(See Figure 3: Time Code Ran for 2017 and Figure 4: Time Code Ran for 2018)*.
-In this instance, the 2017 data was analyzed in 0.1484375 seconds and the 2018 in .2109375 seconds.
+After the year is typed, a window pops up stating the amount of time it takes to run the code.
+In this instance, the 2017 data was analyzed in 0.1484375 seconds and the 2018 in 0.2109375 seconds *(See Figure 3: Time Code Ran for Year 2017 and Figure 4: Time Code Ran for Year 2018)*.

-**Figure 3: Time Code Ran for Year 2017**
+**Figure 3.
+Time Code Ran for Year 2017**

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/78306719/109703448-1a650300-7b5b-11eb-92ff-93c2a8191a3a.PNG)

-**Figure 4: Time Code Ran for Year 2018**
+**Figure 4.
+Time Code Ran for Year 2018**

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/78306719/109703698-63b55280-7b5b-11eb-8fba-841eebe16e88.PNG)